 - A faculty decision that the student’s academic performance warrants dismissal.

 Regulations regarding academic probation and dismissal are included in the Student Handbook.

 D. Grade Level Certification

 In order to complete the program of study, students must complete 120 credits over a minimum period of five years or a maximum period of eight years.

-A full-time student must have successfully completed at least twenty credits since the prior loan was certified.
+A full-time student must have successfully completed at least 18 credits since the prior loan was certified.
 A half-time student must have successfully completed at least twelve credits since the prior loan was certified.

 E. Federal Refund Policy

 In order to comply with current federal regulations governing the administration of Title IV financial aid, the Reconstructionist Rabbinical College has instituted a refund policy for all students who are recipients of Federal Title IV financial assistance but are not included In the Pro Rata Refund provisions.
 This aid includes Federal Direct Loans.
 This refund policy extends to those who officially withdraw prior to the ninth week of class.

 Refunds as a result of official withdrawal will be made according to the schedule listed below.
 In addition, activity, library and medical fees are not refundable.
 There will be no refund for unauthorized withdrawals.
 In all cases, it is the student’s responsibility to keep current on tuition-refund schedules.
 Tuition refunds for students are given on a prorated basis.